openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  Still not sure?
 The default answer is yes.

-Views should access models via methods on those models, instead of querying managers directly.
+CRUD operations should access models via methods on models (where they exist), instead of querying managers directly.

 -  For example, prefer creating something like CourseEnrollment.is_enrolled(...) rather than having views check